fagci/h4ck/README.md

 `vpn` -- connect to VPN server using openvpn
 `webmap` -- Scan web application for CMS, used techs, vulns (file, dir fuzz)

-:exclamation: Only for education purposes.
-Use at your own risk.

 ## Some screenshots

 ### webmap